qiubaiying/qiubaiying.github.io/_posts/2020-08-29-P-Minimizer.md

 ## Content

->Motivation?
+1.Motivation?

 when do sequence comparision (including nucleic acid / protein / etc.), too much seeds need to be stored, but which cannot be stored in RAM.

->the existing method's catagories?
+the existing method's catagories?

 - "seed and extend" approaches, e.g. BLAST_1990
 - "seeds" without an explicit extend step, e.g. SSAHA_2001

-> why minimizers?
+2.why minimizers?

 Minimizers, only a small fraction fo all seeds.
 - speed up string-matching comparision
 - missing only a small fraction of the matches (using all seeds)

-> how to select a fewer kmer (as minimizer)?
+3.how to select minimizers（a fewer representative kmers)?

 Way 1.every k-th k-mer (each letter is covered exactly once) don't work, because that.